Brewing Guide: Pour Over

 Pour over brewing is a precise and increasingly popular brewing method.
 This method provides an easy way to manage brew variables but requires a little more attention while brewing.
 Using a scale to measure both the amount of coffee and water ensures precise brew ratios and timing helps with repeatability.
 Be sure to keep the coffee saturated evenly, and not to pour too aggressively.
 Use freshly ground Organic Coast Roast coffee, filtered water and bleached white filters for best results.

 Weigh out 20 grams of organic Coast Roast coffee.
 We recommend using a coffee to water ratio of 1:15 to start.
+That means that for every 1 gram of coffee you will want to use 15 grams of water.
 Grind should be a medium grind (texture of table salt).
 You may need to experiment with a few different grind profiles or ratios to meet your needs.

 Step 3: Rinse Filter and Warm Brewer

-Take a filter, open it up, set in the brewing device and rinse thoroughly with hot water.
-This will eliminate paper flavor and heat the brewer and mug you are brewing into.
+Take a filter, set in the brewing device, and rinse thoroughly with hot water.
+This will eliminate paper flavor while also pre-heating the brewer and mug.
 Discard the rinse water.

 Step 4: Add Coffee

-Add fresh ground organic coffee to filter making sure the coffee bed is level.
+Add your freshly ground organic coffee into the filter, making sure the coffee bed is level.
 Place everything on your scale (brewer and mug).
 Tare scale to zero.

 Step 5: Saturate the Grounds